-Why do people get sick in transport?
+Why do people get sick on public transport?

 What are the symptoms of motion sickness?

-These are the main symptoms caused by seasickness, motion sickness or airsickness:
+Here are the main symptoms caused by seasickness, motion sickness or airsickness:

 - Bloating